 What is a Data Mesh?

 A data mesh is a decentralized IT architecture that delegates ownership of data assets in a business to the departments and teams that are the domain experts for their data.
-The technology provides the tools needed to allow domain experts to publish their own data and the connectivity tools required to access data products others publish.
-The data mesh uses a federated data model with specialist business domains as data publishers for others in the business.
+The technology provides the tools needed to allow domain experts to publish their data and the connectivity tools required to access data products others publish.
+The data mesh uses a federated data model with specialist business domains as data publishers for others.

 Why Use This Architecture?

 Traditional data warehouses and data marts can create siloes of data that are used in isolation by the business department or line of business they serve.
-The problem with this approach is that it encourages the proliferation of unconnected data pools that the rest of the business cannot leverage.
-The data mesh discourages duplication of data, focusing resources on fewer data sources of a higher quality because experts in that data own its maintenance.
+This approach encourages the proliferation of unconnected data pools that the rest of the business cannot leverage.
+The data mesh discourages data duplication, focusing resources on fewer data sources of higher quality because experts in that data maintain them.

 It operates a universal interoperability bus into which the various business domains plug.
 Departmental data warehouse publishes its data-as-a-product using the common interoperability bus.

-The main difference between a data fabric and a data mesh is that the data fabric does not distribute data ownership which has the downside of reliance on a central team that can become backlogged.
+The main difference between a data fabric and a data mesh is that the data fabric does not distribute data ownership, which has the downside of relying on a central team that can become backlogged.

 Discoverability is an essential benefit of a data mesh.
 Data consumers can quickly locate the data they need thanks to the abundant use of metadata in a data mesh.